Inacora-dev/CineNow/README.md

 # CineNow

-CineNow is a web application for browsing and discovering movies, built with React and Vite by following one of Tech With Tim's tutorials.
+CineNow is a web application for browsing and discovering movies, built with React and Vite that consumes The Movie Database (TMDB) API

 ## Features